 6. Tire Pressure Monitoring System

-One RV road trip must-have is a tire pressure monitoring system (TPMS).
+Definitely get one of these!
+How many times do you see a camper on the side of the road with a flat? it happens all the time.
+A lot of the time it could be preventable as well by knowing your pressures.
 A TPMS will help you keep an eye on your tire pressure, which is important for both safety and fuel efficiency.
 Having proper tire pressure can help you avoid blowouts and flat tires, and it can also help your RV get better gas mileage.
-So, if you’re planning an RV road trip, be sure to add a TPMS to your list of must-haves.

 7. Camping Chairs